Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Dân tríBáo Dân trí14/05/2025

-"I spoke to Tim Cook this morning and I think he's going to increase his number. $500 billion, he's going to build a lot of factories in the United States for Apple and we look forward to that," Trump said, hinting that CEO Tim Cook would increase investment to boost Apple's production in the United States.
+"I spoke to Tim Cook this morning and I think he's going to increase his number. $500 billion, he's going to build a lot of factories in the United States for Apple and we look forward to that," Mr. Trump hinted that CEO Tim Cook will increase the amount of investment to boost Apple's product production in the United States.

 Earlier in February, Apple announced that it would invest $500 billion to expand many of its operations in the US, including establishing an artificial intelligence server factory in Houston.